noiffion/angkor/README.md

 marking these locations in the Google Maps frame with green markers and listing them on the left in the off-canvas menu in alphabetical order.

+The demo of the site can be viewed [here](https://codepen.io/noiffion/project/full/XzobLE)

 ### Program files and requiered software